Our 2019 manifesto is horse, BJP tried to compare it with donkey: Ahmed Patel | Politics

 Congress MP Ahmed Patel on Sunday attacked Bhartiya Janata Party (BJP) saying that his party's manifesto is a 'horse' and the BJP tried to compare it with a 'donkey.'
 "I will talk about what BJP's President said about our manifesto.
 It is good that he studied our manifesto and brought out a few points from it to compare with their Bill.
 Our manifesto for Lok Sabha elections 2019 is a horse and they have tried to compare it with a donkey," Patel said during a discussion on agriculture reform bills in the Upper House.

-"They have studied only 2 points out of 22 points we have listed in our manifesto.
+"They have studied only two points out of 22 points we have listed in our manifesto.
 We have suggested reforms that aimed to help farmers but the current bills do not have anything to protect farmers.
 The bills protect corporates only," he added.
-Patel alleged that the bills brought out by the centre will "destroy the MSP system."
+Patel alleged that the bills brought out by the Centre will "destroy the MSP system."

+"They do not have money to allocate funds to Food Corporation of India (FCI) to purchase the crops," he added.
+Patel further said that Congress promised to repeal APMC Act to free agricultural trade from all restrictions but we suggested this only after providing 5 major safeguards for the farmer.

+"First, the current national average of area served by a mandi is 450 sq km.
+We wanted to repeal this and establish Farmer market with sufficient infrastructure in every major village.
+Second, We promised a dedicated policy for agricultural export and import to protect farmer interest.
+This ordinance is completely skewed to protect interest of corporate," the Congress MP said.
+"Third, to fix MSP we also recommended repealing the existing Commission for Agricultural Costs and Prices (CACP) and replacing it by a National Commission on Agricultural Development and Planning (NCADP).
+And we also said the NCADP will consist of farmers and their recommendation on MSP will be binding.
+Currently, CACP recommendation is not binding.
+Does this ordinance have this provision?
+No. In fact this ordinance is way to make the MSP redundant," he said.

 YSRCP MP VV Reddy termed Congress as "a party of middlemen dalals" and said that there is no reason for Congress to oppose agricultural-related Bills.
 While supporting the bills, Reddy said, "I want to bring the hypocrisy of Congress party.
 In their manifesto of Lok Sabha elections.
 They have said the same things which are in the bills and now they are not supporting the bills now?
 Those supporting it (Bills) are pro-farmers, those opposing it are pro-dalal."